parveen-daffodil/au-interface-use/au-interface-terms.md

 ## Purchases and payments

-If your Service allows or requires the Customer to make purchases from you or make payments to you, you should specify the details of how these purchases or payments can take place.
-If your Service does not involve the Customer making purchases from you, or payments to you, feel free to delete this clause entirely.
+If your Service allows or requires the customer to make purchases from you or make payments to you, you should specify the details of how these purchases or payments can take place.
+If your Service does not involve the customer making purchases from you, or payments to you, feel free to delete this clause entirely.

 ### Purchases T&Cs